All Episodes

 It's the collapse of standards.

-Yeah, it's well that's the point.
+Yeah, well, that's the point.

 And this is the restoration of all of that.

-Like we're not producing these for frivolous reasons.
+Like, we're not producing these for frivolous reasons.

 This was a lot of work, and it's here for actually the restoration of the West.

-So anyway, go join the course.
+So, anyway, go join the course.

 There'll be a Zoom call later that you can join and ask Stellios questions.